abenikeb/abenikeb/README.md

 # Abenezer Kebede
 #### Software Developer

 I'm Abenzer from Addis Ababa, and I do content on Software Development.
-I really enjoy learning languages and frameworks like React and Vue JS, as well as working in PHP.
-I also enjoy wireframing, UI, UX, and design in general.
+I specialize in JavaScript and have professional experience working with PHP & Python.
+I also have experience working with Vue, React, and Node.

 ## Skills and Experience
 * ⚛ React